absinthe0223/OMALab-Employee-Manual/chapter1/policies/remote-work.md

 We manage you to 7 hours per day of productive work, because simply put it is not possible for a person to work 70 hours a week regularly and not burn out.
 So, given that we are expecting you to have a reasonable work schedule, this does NOT give you the right to add another 25 hours/week job on top of your work.
 It is expected you will rest and renew.

-To be clear, if we find you have abused this policy by taking other signficant work, you will be immediately terminated, and your final invoice will not be paid.
+To be clear, if we find you have abused this policy by taking other signficiant work, you will be immediately terminated, and your final invoice will not be paid.

+### You must work at your professional level of productivity to get your full compensation. {#you-must-complete-work-on-time-to-get-your-full-compensation}

+All people that are hired by OMAlab, Inc. are hired to do a job professionally and at high quality.
+When we hire you, we to look at your rate, and look at the time it should take a person that is billing at this rate to do a job.
+We make an assumption that if you are billing at a higher rate, we would expect you to do the job more quickly, and at a higher quality level.

+Sometimes, we find that a person is not as productive as they have promised.
+When this occurs, we look at what we believe the "industry norms" are for that role.
+Based on this, and based on our expectations, we reserve the right to reduce your payments to match the productive output of your actual work.

+To be clear, you are not paid to sit in a chair, move a cursor around and types some stuff in a computer.
+You are paid to make productive, professional, working products.
+You are paid to complete tasks at a speed and quality commensurate with your professional level.
+If you do not do this, your payments may be deferred or reduced to  payments to reflect poor work quality and deliveries.

+Your billing through our systems \(Time Doctor/Hubstaff/Upwork\) does NOT guarantee you a full payment, if you are operating below what is a reasonable level of productivity for your professional level.

+If your productivity is below a reasonable expectation of productivity, and below what identified norms, then your compensation will be reduced.
+Further, we will have a discussion about either reducing your rate going forward, or terminating you from our agreement.

 ### You must COMPLETE work, on time, to get your full compensation. {#you-must-complete-work-on-time-to-get-your-full-compensation}